-Marriage would seem wonderfully endearing to the single man or woman who has never ever married, and possibly to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a difficult perform at occasions.
+Marriage appears wonderfully endearing to the single man or woman who has in no way married, and possibly to the divorced person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a challenging function at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a great and a negative point.
+We carry so considerably of ourselves into our marriages – which is the two a very good and a negative thing.

-We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not commit too much income, not seek out to management us, that they will want to invest time with us.
-We also carry in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.
+We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend as well significantly income, not seek to handle us, that they will want to commit time with us.
+We also bring in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.

 One day I decided to do something about it.
 I just could not stand it anymore.
 I wanted to be happy, enthusiastic, loving, energetic person I once was.
 And I wanted my partner to smile again, love me again just like when we just met.